Configure the Admin Password on Installation

 NOTE

-If you simply use the -nointeractive parameter without the -Dadmin.password.file system property, AEM will use the default admin password without asking you to change it, essentially replicating behaviour from earlier versions.
-This non interactive mode can be used for automated installations using the command line in an installation script.
+If you simply use the -nointeractive parameter without the -Dadmin.password.file system property, AEM uses the default admin password without asking you to change it, essentially replicating behavior from earlier versions.
+This non-interactive mode can be used for automated installations using the command line in an installation script.